JonLysons/Google_Capstone_Project/README.md

 | member | November | 253,049 |
 | member | December | 177,802 |

-It seems from this that usage is seasonal, summer months are more popular
+It seems from this that usage is seasonal, summer months are more popular.
+There was too much missing data from the start and end locations to be able to draw any meaninful conclusion.

 ## Step 5: Share